ashleyfae/naked-mailing-list/README.md

 ## Todo:

-- Front-facing pages/styles/notices for confirming a subscription and unsubscribing.
 - Front-facing page for managing email lists?
 - Lists Page: Filter by list or tag
 - Be able to add new list from "Add New Newsletter" page.